swiftwasm/JavaScriptKit/README.md

 let jsPet = JSObject.global.pet
 let swiftPet: Pet = try JSValueDecoder().decode(from: jsPet)

-alert("Swift is running on browser!")
+JSObject.global.alert("Swift is running in the browser!")
 ```

 ### Usage in a browser application